-GOES TO COUNTY BOARD WITH ZBA RECOMMENDATION FOR Approval of the conditional use for a Commercial Solar Energy Facility with the following conditions:
+GOES TO COUNTY BOARD WITH ZBA RECOMMENDATION FOR Approval of the conditional use subject to the following conditions:

 - 1. The Conditional Use shall have no time limit, unless the use is abandoned as specified in 16.56.030.PP.4 of the McHenry County Unified Development Ordinance. - 2.
-Site development shall be in substantial conformance with the site plan prepared by Nexamp, dated March 29, 2024 and received by the Department of Planning and Development on April 9, 2024 (attached). - 3.
+Site development shall be in substantial conformance with the site plan prepared by Trajectory Energy Partners, dated March 21, 2025 (attached). - 3.
 The Decommissioning Plan shall be applicable in part as well as in whole.
 If any portion of the commercial solar energy facility ceases to perform its intended function for more than twelve (12) consecutive months, that portion of the facility shall be decommissioned in compliance with all the terms of the Decommissioning Plan. - 4.
 A McHenry County Stormwater Management Permit shall be secured prior to construction.
 Any damaged drainage tiles shall be repaired at the expense of the Petitioner and in a manner satisfactory to the Water Resources Division Manager. - 5.
 A detailed Landscape Plan illustrating compliance with required landscape screening standards and Illinois Department of Natural Resources Pollinator Scorecard Standards and land management practices shall be approved by the Zoning Enforcement Officer prior to issuance of construction/building permit. - 6.
 Fencing shall be provided in compliance with the National Electrical Code, as applicable.
 The use of barbed wire is prohibited.
 Setting fence posts in concrete is prohibited except for gate posts and where otherwise required for stability. - 7.
-Recommendations made by the Illinois Department of Natural Resources in their October 17, 2023 letter to the applicants, with regard to protected resources in the vicinity of the project location, shall be followed. - 8.
-All requirements of McHenry County Unified Development Ordinance §16.56.030.PP (as amended, subject to State of Illinois Public Act 102-1123 and Public Act 103-0580) shall be met or exceeded unless specifically amended by this Conditional Use Permit. - 9.
+All requirements of McHenry County Unified Development Ordinance §16.56.030.PP (as amended, subject to State of Illinois Public Act 102-1123 and Public Act 103-0580) shall be met or exceeded unless specifically amended by this Conditional Use Permit. - 8.
 All other federal, state, and local laws shall be met.